r-stiffler/SvgSpriter/README.md

   * prefix css/less class name
   * in between svg padding

-#### The result:
+### The result

-A zip file with the following content will be generated:
+A zip file will be generated, with the following content:

 ```
 zip